danielschudel/NCSSM-ICD/index.md

 |------------------:|--------------:|------------------------:|---------------:|-----------------------:|
 |                   |Aug 15         |Aug 22                   |Aug 29          |                        |

+## Future Consideration

+I'll continue to monitor NCSSM policies as well as local COVID infection rates.
+Once we are in the clear again, I will resume coordinating rides to Mass.
+As a precaution, all drivers will be vaccinated against COVID, and I will ask the same of any student that rides in our personal vehicles.

 ## Contact Information

 Please feel free to contact me at the email address below.